heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 this common workload identity practice as an RFC in order to obtain consistency and promote interoperability in industry.

+# Conventions and Definitions

+All terminology in this document follows [I-D.ietf-wimse-arch].

+{::boilerplate bcp14-tagged}

+This document uses the following terms:

+* Workload Platform

+The underlying system which manages the deployment and scheduling of a Workload.
+This includes but is not limited to operating systems, orchestration services, and cloud providers.

+* Tenant

+A logically isolated entity within a Workload Platform that represents a distinct organizational or administrative boundary.
+A Workload Platform may have a single Tenant, or multiple Tenants.
+The Tenant may contain Accounts managed by individuals, or may contain Accounts managed by an organization.

 # Architecture and Message Flow {#architecture-and-message-flow}